North Shore (09) 486 8900

 More information

-The sample is then tested for the presence of the human papillomavirus (HPV), the virus that may cause cervical cancer.
+The sample is then tested for human papillomavirus (HPV), the virus that can cause cervical cancer.

 Self-testing is for people who are eligible for cervical screening.
 In this study it includes people who are: